 3. Pilot before Scale-up

-Now that the data problem is defined, managers can understand where they may have organisational and infrastructure gaps for their project, and from this be able to identify the first steps of their roadmap to a data solution.
+Now that the data problem is defined, managers can understand where they may have organisational and infrastructure gaps for their project, and from this be able to identify the first steps of their roadmap to possible data solutions.
 It is important that these early steps include a pilot of the solution.
 The goal is to quickly understand if the solution is likely to be successful, and the actions to be taken to scale up across the organization.

 Here the PDCA steps of “do – check – act” come into play as there is rapid prototyping or piloting of a new solution, checking the results against what was expected and using this information to learn more about the process.
 The final solution can then be adjusted prior to implementation and/or replicated across multiple solutions.

 Often in business we take it for granted that we have all the capabilities in place to be able to run our business.
 However in today’s world, where the use of technology is rapidly evolving, it is very easy to become ‘out of data’ both from a business mindset as well as technology capability.
 There are a range of use cases that you can explore to add value to your business such as enhanced customer insights and optimised supply chain planning.
-Check out our projects in Data in Action and sign-up below to receive our next post where we'll explore some further examples of how Industry 4.0 and Data is enhancing lean principles.
+Check out our projects in Industry Solutions and sign-up below to receive our next post where we’ll explore some further examples of how Industry 4.0 and Data is enhancing lean principles.

 TAKE CHARGE OF YOUR DATA

 We want to continue helping businesses to take advantage of their data.
-So, using our roundtable process, we're delivering a number of Data & AI Readiness Workshops aimed to demystify the process of monetizing your data.
+So, using our roundtable process, we’re delivering a number of Data & AI Readiness Workshops aimed to demystify the process of monetizing your data.
 The output from the seminar will form a high level roadmap and identify the business-data value hypotheses, how you can leverage data to grow profit and revenue in your business, and how you can apply this insight to rapidly prove value.
-You can register for a workshop to suit you by clicking the button below:
+You can register for a workshop to suit you by clicking the button below: Register here